oskaerik/aocg24/learnings.md

 # Solving AoC with one Python expression

-This year, I solved all puzzles using a single Python expression: https://github.com/oskaerik/aocg24
+This year, I solved all puzzles using a single Python expression: https://github.com/oskaerik/aocg24 (Unminified versions are included from day 8 and forward)

 I started doing day 1 in Go, but thought "this is a oneliner in Python!", and here we are...